lihbr/akte/docs/content/guide.md

 await app.writeAll({ files, outDir: "out" });
 ```

 For convenience, the `buildAll` method is available.
-It renders and writes all files, and returns an array of file written.
+It renders and writes all files, then returns an array of files written.

 ```typescript
 import { app } from "./akte.app";